-One of my favorite topics is UX in daily life – the experience of interacting with everyday objects.
-It is the quality of this experience that makes us say things like “Too bad I have to operate this thing again!”
+One of my favorite topics is "UX in daily life" – the experience of interacting with everyday objects.
+It is the quality of these interactions that makes us say things like “Too bad I have to work with this thing again!”

 September 7, 2022 at 5:42 pm